 Describe existing conditions, including the flow and fish habitat conditions for the specific river, river reach, or hatchery as applicable.
-Include current known fisheries impacts, such as fish species affected, life stage(s), duration of impact, and listing status under the Federal Endangered Species Act.
+Include current known fisheries impacts, such as fish species affected, life stage(s), duration of impact, whether any of the target species are priority species for wildlife management, and listing status under the Federal Endangered Species Act.

-Benefits from the project should be clearly stated in terms of the amount of flow increase, how fish hatchery or habitat conditions will be improved, or how recreation will be enhanced by the project.
-As relevant, include specific information about the fish species affected, life stage(s), duration of benefit, and listing status under the Federal Endangered Species Act.
+Please state benefits from the project in terms of the amount of flow increase, how fish hatchery or habitat conditions will be improved, describe which wildlife species will benefit from improved water availability, or how recreation will be enhanced by the project.